ruu23/online-courses-website-ALX/README.md

 - Flask for the backend
 - React for the frontend
 - Docker and Docker Compose for containerization
-- PostgreSQL for database management
+- MySQL for database management
 - HTML, CSS, and JavaScript for frontend design

 ---